TheaClarisseDelosSantos/Student-Performance-Monitoring-System-with-Analytics/README.md

 <p align="justify">The team creates the application's blueprint during the Designing phase.
 To ensure an intuitive and user-friendly design, wireframes and prototypes are created to depict the app's user interface. </p>

 <b>Development</b>
-<p align="justify">The team creates the application's blueprint during the Designing phase.
-To ensure an intuitive and user-friendly design, wireframes and prototypes are created to depict the app's user interface. </p>
+<p align="justify">The Development phase focuses on implementing the proposed features and functionalities.
+The team divides the requirements into smaller tasks and works on them iteratively.  </p>

 ## SYSTEM ARCHITECTURE
   ### USE CASE DIAGRAM